NeuroTechX/ntx_slack_archive/devices.md

  >timfiori no, never tried, but seems legit.
 Was part of a guys Master's thesis who is working with really knowledgable researchers in Berlin on his PhD (EEG+fNIRS) now.
 I never met him, but talked to his supervisors.
 Seems to me though that he's the kind of guy that you can walk up to and ask for a bit of help.

+7/10/2017 8:19 AM

+ **alexandre.barachant** :

+ >dano yes, the amplifier and cap developed in this project is the "AlexEEG" from my blog.

+>
+urish i'm looking for any name really. uninspired name with Open* and Free*  are already taken.